 As well as running courses in London, David Farmer offers INSET to all primary schools across the UK, including whole-school training days and twilight sessions.
-He also presents workshops in schools and conferences abroad - including Portugal and Switzerland.
+He presents workshops and seminars at schools and conferences abroad - including France, Germany, Portugal and Switzerland.
 He is a recommended tutor by the Independent Association of Prep Schools and a featured speaker for the European Conference of International Schools (ECIS).

-A typical CPD session introduces teaching staff to a range of drama strategies, games and approaches which can be used to boost literacy and to create interactive learning opportunities across the curriculum.
+A typical CPD session introduces participants to a range of drama strategies, games and approaches which can be used to boost literacy and to create interactive learning opportunities across the curriculum.
 An opportunity is also given for staff to discuss and try out approaches linked to their current and upcoming topics and themes.
 Themes include: Bringing Shakespeare to Life, Drama Across the Curriculum, Drama for Language Learning and Drama for Literacy.
 The staff training day can easily be tailored to the requirements of the school.

 David says: "I recently ran a whole-day INSET training course for teachers and teaching assistants at St John's Primary School in Bethnal Green, London.
 I delivered the session to 25 participants and we began by looking at how and why drama can be used to teach across the curriculum, following on with some fun drama games.
 I demonstrated a range of drama strategies based on the Evacuees lesson in Learning Through Drama, including the technique of Open and Close which went down a storm."

 "After lunch we used traditional stories as a way of looking at role play.
 Teacher in Role proved to be easier than some teachers may think!
 We explored how paintings and photographs of people can be used as a way into improvisation and an adaptation of still images called Picture Wizards for exploring a story for younger children."

 Booking David to visit your school can be a very cost-effective way of training staff.